AdguardTeam/CodeGuidelines/Go/Go.md

     `go vet`, `errcheck`, and staticcheck if the project does not.

  *  <a href="#li-29dc9ef0" id="li-29dc9ef0" name="li-29dc9ef0">§</a>
-    When returning an error from a function that also returns a non-nillable type, for example a `time.Time`, a `time.Duration`, or a `netip.Addr`, spell the empty value explicitly to show that the value is invalid.
+    When returning an error from a function that also returns a non-nilable type, for example a `time.Time`, a `time.Duration`, or a `netip.Addr`, spell the empty value explicitly to show that the value is invalid.

     So, do this: